-Washer Will Not Agitate
+Washing Machine Will Not Agitate

 - Agitation is the back and forth motion that cleans the clothing.
 This action is performed by the central plastic cone-shaped device called the agitator.
 Small plastic directional cogs (also known as "dogs") connect the upper portion of the agitator with the bottom portion.
 Open the lid while the machine is in agitation mode.
 Depress the lid switch with the blunt end of a pen so that the machine does not stop while the lid is open.
-If the machine is making normal sounds of agitation or even a grinding noise, yet the agitator is not moving, the dogs may be worn down or broken and in need of replacement.
+If the machine is making normal sounds of agitation or even a grinding noise, yet the agitator is not moving, the cogs may be worn down or broken and in need of replacement.

 - Your machine's washer motor may have been affected by a power spike and needs to be reset.
 All brands have different reset procedures; check your owner's manual for possible information about motor resetting.
-For example, many GE washing machines require you to unplug the machine, plug it back in, then lift and lower the lid six times within 12 seconds, raising the lid a minimum of two inches in order to break the lid switch magnetic connection.
+For example, many General Electric washing machines require you to unplug the machine, plug it back in, then lift and lower the lid six times within 12 seconds, raising the lid a minimum of two inches in order to break the lid switch magnetic connection.

 06 of 07

 - Alternatively, the clog may be located in the corrugated tube that leads to the pump.
 Unclamp the tube.
 Have a bucket or bin nearby, because this tube will be filled with water.
 Drain the water.
-If there is a clog in the hose, it will be at the end of the hose.
+If there is a clog in the hose, it will usually be at the end of the hose.
 Pull it out by hand or with pliers.

 07 of 07

-Washer Vibrates and Shakes Too Much
+Washing Machine Vibrates and Shakes Too Much

 - Your machine may need to be rebalanced.
 Use a bubble level to assess the level of the machine from side-to-side and front-to-back.
-Readjust level by turning the machine's legs up or down.
+Readjust the machine's level by turning the machine's legs up or down.
 Unlike the dryer, which has just two front adjustable legs, most washing machines have four adjustable legs.